FarukArslanturk/Factory-IO-----PID-tank-level/README.md

 # Factory-IO-----PID-tank-level
 Factory IO -- PID tank level solution.

 TIA PORTAL and Twincat 3 solution is attached.
+C# WinForm solution also added lately, but in another repository.
+You can find it in my main home directory.

 Here below youtube link attached using twincat 3.
 I didn't record a video for TIA PORTAL.

 https://www.youtube.com/watch?v=hXsjRrmK38g